bobbingwide/oik-block/readme.txt

 - These opinions are displayed in the Preferred Editor meta box.

 Shortcodes provided
-- [blocks] - displays the raw post content - may help you debug your blocks
+- [contents] - displays the raw post content - may help you debug your blocks
 - [content] - displays the website content summary
-- [guts] - displays some information about Gutenberg
+- [guts] - displays some information about WordPress and Gutenberg